 Marymount International School, Paris is situated in the leafy Paris suburb of Neuilly Sur Seine.
 It has the benefit of being in close proximity to the city of Paris (it’s only 4km to the Champs-Élysées) without the feeling of being in the midst of the inner city.
-Marymount is a catholic school and in that sense is distinct in it’s vision and objectives from the other English medium schools in Paris.
+Marymount is a Catholic school and in that sense is distinct in its vision and objectives from the other English medium schools in Paris.
 The curriculum is a standards-based curriculum in line with schools in the US with the flexibility of an international dimension.
-Marymount offers programs K – 8 and benefits from being a tight knit community with student numbers being around 350.
-To some it may seem that Marymount has the disadvantage of not having a high school but in many respects, this absence of older kids, preserves the younger children from the pressure of a high school environment and allows the school to focus exclusively on the needs on younger children.
-Upon graduation Marymount students seemlessly make the transition into one of the other English medium schools in Paris, the bilingual or French sector, or back to their country of origin.
+Marymount offers programs K – 8 and benefits from being a tight-knit community with student numbers being around 350.
+To some, it may seem that Marymount has the disadvantage of not having a high school but in many respects, this absence of older kids preserves the younger children from the pressure of a high school environment and allows the school to focus exclusively on the needs on younger children.
+Upon graduation Marymount students seamlessly make the transition into one of the other English medium schools in Paris, the bilingual or French sector, or back to their country of origin.
 Children at Marymount are taught to be skilled enquirers and lifelong learners who can fit into any educational system upon leaving the school.

-The options for ex pats in Paris are considerable.
+The options for ex-pats in Paris are considerable.
 There is a genuine variety of English speaking alternatives but these options do tend to be somewhat more expensive than the bilingual options.
 A consideration for any family coming to Paris may well be the affordability of their child’s education.
-Many company’s will meet the costs of the school fees in the English medium schools but where parents must fund their child’s education independently of the package offered by their companies they may have to dig more deep.
+Many companies will meet the costs of the school fees in the English medium schools but where parents must fund their child’s education independently of the package offered by their companies they may have to dig deeper.